hiblaphp/stream/README.md

 ## Readable Streams

-`ReadableResourceStream` starts paused by default — this is deliberate.
-No `data` events fire, no bytes are read from the resource, and no event loop watcher is registered until you explicitly call `resume()` or attach a `data` listener.
+`ReadableResourceStream` starts paused by default — no data events fire, no bytes are read from the resource, and no event loop watcher is registered until you explicitly call `resume()` or attach a `data` listener.
 The pause-by-default design gives you time to attach all your event listeners, wire up error handlers, and set up pipe destinations before any data starts flowing.
-If the stream started eagerly, data could arrive before your listeners were in place and chunks would be silently lost.
-Once your setup is complete, call `resume()` to start the flow — or use the promise-based API, which manages pausing and resuming internally so you never need to call it manually.

 ```php
 use Hibla\Stream\ReadableResourceStream;